BrainJarOrg/battleships/README.md

 In the array representing the sequence, (player, move, results) are encoded.

     player = 0|1 // player number 0 or 1
-    move   = XY  // see above
+    move   = XY  // see below
     result = 1|3 // 1 means missed, 3 means hit

 For example an array: